 The finished trigger slot should look like this:

 Step 13: Drill the hammer, trigger, and safety pin holes.

 You're almost done!
 Completing the fire control cavity (and potentially the rear shelf) is the most complex part of this project.
 Now you simply need to drill the hammer, trigger, and safety pin holes.
-You can do this with a handheld drill or drill press.
-Since we're using a drill press, we're going to re-orient our 80% lower and jig so they're resting horizontally on our vise.
-This will allow us to drill the holes vertically:
+We're going to re-orient our 80% lower and jig so they're resting horizontally on our vise.

 WARNING: We strongly recommend against trying to drill each hole by going completely through one side of the jig and receiver.
 Your drill bits will likely flex and "walk", mis-aligning the holes and ruining all your hard work.
 Instead, drill each hole on one side of the receiver.
 Then flip the receiver over and do the other side.
 Each jig has each hole marked with the appropriate drill bit:

 Pretty self-explanatory, right?
 Remove any aluminum shavings left over, and wipe the receiver down with some oil.

 Congratulations!
 With all the holes drilled, your 80% lower is no more.
 Now, you're the proud owner of a real AR-15 stripped lower receiver.

 You're ready to install a lower parts kit and trigger, slap on a buffer, buttstock and upper, and hit the range!
 Your fire control cavity may not look perfect - that's okay.
 As long as you followed instructions and set your bit depths correctly, your lower parts kit and trigger will install just fine.
 Your jig is reusable, too, so grab another receiver blank and build another one when you're ready to master your skills!